shaima-alghamdi-tuwaiq/Homework-1-Android-Basics/README.md

 ### Notes | ملاحظات
 > The way you will build up this code is how you can build up any program, starting with the big picture and adding detail.
 This is called "top-down development".
-> The instructions are not as detailed for this practice, and you can refer to the finished code if you get stuck.